trainart/linux2/2-2-5-Drives.md

 ### Partition Table MBR / GPT

+Any system should boot from some storage device into RAM in order to start.

+Booting process:
+* BIOS (Basic Input/Output System)/UEFI (Unified Extensible Firmware Interface)
+* MBR (Master Boot Record) / GPT (GUID Partition Table)

 A partition table is a critical data structure on a storage device (HDD, SSD, USB, etc.) that defines how the disk is logically divided into multiple logical sections (**partitions**, also called **volumes**).